danieleagle/jenkins-ephemeral-cicd/README.md

    `sudo openssl req -subj "/CN=jenkins.dev.internal.example.com/O=server/" -sha256 -new -key /path_to_ca_files/keys/server-key.pem -out server.csr`

-   Be sure the change **jenkins.dev.internal.example.com** to match the FQDN used to access Jenkins externally (this is different than the internal service names defined in docker-compose.yml) as discussed in the previous steps (e.g. DNS.1 entry in server.cnf).
+   Be sure the change **jenkins.dev.internal.example.com** to match the FQDN used to access Jenkins externally (this is different than the internal service network aliases defined in docker-compose.yml) as discussed in the previous steps (e.g. DNS.1 entry in server.cnf).

 8. Sign the public key with the CA and create the server certificate by running the following command: